metachris/pdfx/README.rst

 * Homepage: http://www.metachris.com/pdfx
 * License: Apache

 Feedback, ideas and pull requests are welcome!
+If you enhance PDFx please also add yourself to the AUTHORS file!